 The final Word charts cover numbers, the calendar, the time, and expression of time; as well as some common nouns.

-Sets are available in 3 classrooms sizes and for individual study.
-They come with a full set of keys.
+Sets are available in 3 sizes for classroom teaching: A2 (each individual Word chart about 59 x 42 cm), A3 (each chart about 42 x 30 cm) and A4 (each chart about 30 x 21 cm).
+They also exist on A4 cards for individual study.
+All sets come with a full set of keys.
 Please see here for pricing details.

 If you would like to receive occasional mailings about our products for French, please subscribe to our mailing list.